 Still have questions?
 Send us an inquiry from our Contact Us page or visit one of the many resources we have listed on our website.

-These statements have not been evaluated by the FDA.
+Any statements regarding oils or topicals have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
-Before taking any CBD supplement, we advise you to speak to your medical advisor – particularly if you are taking other medications.
+Before taking any supplement, we advise you to speak to your medical advisor – particularly if you are taking other medication.

 © 2020 Rain Tree Gifts - All Rights Reserved